ghumphr/brainuploader/docs/README.md

 Consider adding captcha to login screen

-Note: forgot password screens are omitted here but will follow a similar design
+Note: The forgot password screen will be left as a simple note saying to email the admin for now; they can follow a very straightforward and similar design once we add email connectivity, 2fa, SAML integration with popular platforms, etc.

 ## New user screen